Matthew Ramsden

 Matthew Ramsden (born 23 July 1997) is an Australian middle-distance runner.
 He won a gold medal in 1500 metres at the 2019 Oceania Athletics Championships in Townsville.
 He represented Australia at the 2019 World Athletics Championships, competing in men's 1500 metres.

+Matthew also competed and won in the 2026 City to Surf race event with a time of 35:51 for 12 kilometres.

 Ramsden studied a Bachelor of Commerce/Law at Deakin University.